aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 ```

 1. `platform` references default settings defined in AVD specific to certain switch platforms.
 2. `loopback_ipv4_pool` defines the IP scope from which AVD assigns IPv4 addresses for Loopback0.
-Please note that this IP pool is identical to the one used for the spine switches in this example.
+This IP pool is identical to the one used for the spine switches in this example.
 To avoid setting the same IP addresses for several devices, we define the option `loopback_ipv4_offset`.
 3. `loopback_ipv4_offset` offsets all assigned loopback IP addresses counting from the beginning of the IP scope.
 This is required when the same IP pool is used for two different node_types (like spine and l3leaf in this example) to avoid overlapping IPs.
-The offset is "2" in this case because each spine switch uses one loopback address.
+For example, the offset is "2" in this case because each spine switch uses one loopback address.
 4. `vtep_loopback_ipv4_pool` defines the IP scope from which AVD assigns IPv4 addresses for the VTEP (Loopback1).
 5. `uplink_interfaces` defines the interfaces used locally on the leaf switches.
 6. `uplink_switches` defines the uplink switches, which are dc1-spine1 and dc1-spine2.
 Note that the `uplink_interfaces` and `uplink_switches` are paired vertically.